SpikeInterface/spikeinterface/doc/modules/sorters.rst

         sorting = run_sorter(sorter_name='kilosort2', recording=recording, folder=f"folder_KS2_group{group}")
         sortings[group] = sorting

+Read more about preprocessing and sorting by group in our How To, :ref:`recording-by-channel-group`.

 Handling multi-segment recordings
 ---------------------------------

-In several experiments, several acquisitions are performed in sequence, for example a baseline/intervention.
+In some experiments, several acquisitions are performed in sequence, for example a baseline/intervention.
 In these cases, since the underlying spiking activity can be assumed to be the same (or at least very similar), the recordings can be concatenated.
 This example shows how to concatenate the recordings before spike sorting and how to split the sorted output based